The Personal Life Perspective on the Family

 • Dead relatives.

-In fact, it might be useful to remember the Personal Life Perspective as the one about ‘pets and dead relatives!
+HINT: It might be useful to remember the Personal Life Perspective as the one about ‘pets and dead relatives’!

 Families are complex yet still ‘constrained’